40 Clever Ways to Repurpose Old Kitchen Items

 Feature photo for post '35 plus clever ways to repurpose old kitchen items'.
 Shows eight examples or different upcycles and DIYs.

 Looking for ways to reuse old kitchen stuff?
-Check out these 44 unique ideas to reuse and repurpose old kitchen items.
+Check out 40 unique ideas to reuse and repurpose old kitchen items.

 I hate throwing out once-useful items, don’t you?
-I was faced with this recently when did some spring cleaning and cleaned out my kitchen cupboards and drawers because I just couldn’t fit another thing in them!
+I was faced with this recently when I cleaned out my kitchen cupboards and drawers because I just couldn’t fit another thing in them!

-My first thought was to donate these items but my creative mind started going and I decided to upcycle them.
-And, a trip to my local Fleatique sparked even more ideas with a few inexpensive, vintage finds.
+My first thought was to donate these items, but I decided to do something creative instead and upcycle them.
+And, a trip to my local Flea Market sparked even more ideas with a few inexpensive, vintage finds.

-So clean out your kitchen cupboards and utensil drawers and take a look at these super easy DIYs that will give new life and purpose to your old kitchenware!
+So, clean out your kitchen cupboards and utensil drawers and check out these easy DIYs to give new life and purpose to old kitchenware!

 1. Baking Pan Message Board & Catchall